 Even though such explanations are often an important part of the stories terrorist groups tell about their own origins, there are two big problems with this type of analysis.
 The first is that there exist many more societies with high levels of social or economic oppression which do not give rise to terrorism, than similar societies where this leads to political violence.15 In other words, the background factors which are often associated with terrorism usually do not give rise to terrorism.
 Moreover, terrorism has arisen in most types of states and regimes, including rich, well-established democracies.
 There are also researchers who have pointed out that open democracies are more exposed to terrorism than dictatorships, because it is easier for terrorists to operate in open societies.16 Social oppression is neither a necessary nor a sufficient ingredient.
 In addition, weak government can be a common factor underlying both social discontent and the growth of political violence in countries where the government lacks the means to solve social problems or maintain law and order.17 In fact, it is in weak states that terrorism is most deadly, as measured by the number of victims.18

 The second problem is that members of terrorist organisations are often richer and better educated and of higher social status than the average in their society.19 There can be many explanations for this, for example that there are so many ‘applicants’ that the terrorist groups can allow themselves to ‘appoint’ the best candidates.20 In this respect there are many differences both between and within groups.
-Many groups are made up of members with different motivations – from the dedicated, action-orientated, uncompromising terrorists that described in The Revolutionary in 1869 to members who are more goal-orientated and willing to compromise.
+Many groups are made up of members with different motivations – from the dedicated, action-orientated, uncompromising terrorists that Nechaev described in The Catechism of the Revolutionary in 1869 to members who are more goal-orientated and willing to compromise.

-Altogether, there is just as little underlying reasons why individuals become terrorists as there is to assume that certain societies give rise to terrorism.
-These two problems have led many researchers to prefer to interpret ‘causes ‘ as ‘risk factors’ – i.e. as conditions which make a society more vulnerable to terrorism, rather than as factors which cause terrorism directly.21
+Altogether, there is just as little reason to search for underlying causes why individuals become terrorists as there is to assume that certain societies give rise to terrorism.
+These two problems have led many researchers to prefer to interpret ‘root causes ‘ as ‘risk factors’ – i.e. as conditions which make a society more vulnerable to terrorism, rather than as factors which cause terrorism directly.21

 Political, Social and Economic Risk Factors